Ask Archie

 Description

-- Ease of access – most FWS positions are located on campus or near campus and accessible via UGA or Athens Transit
+• Convenient locations – most FWS jobs are located on campus or near campus and accessible by UGA or Athens Transit

-- Gain Experiential Learning (EL) Credit – students working in off-campus FWS positions can gain credit based on hours worked in their positions
+• Gain Experiential Learning (EL) Credit – students working in off-campus FWS positions may be eligible to receive EL credit based on hours worked

 Eligibility